jasohill/Graphene-Ribbons/README.md

 # Graphene-Ribbons
 Resources developed for my doctoral research.
 Mostly of the original coding is in Mathematica.
+More recent work for SPICE simulation is done in MATLAB.